 GASB has approved Statement No. 96, Subscription-Based Information Technology Arrangements.
 This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements for government end users.
-The requirements of this Statement are effective for fiscal years beginning after June 15, 2022.
-NBU will implement this Statement in 2023.
-NBU will initiate an evaluation of the impact that adoption of this Statement will have on its financial statements.
+This requirement of this Statement are effective for fiscal years beginning after June 15, 2022.
+This Statement was adopted by NBU in the current year and there was no impact noted.